RebRut03/School_District_Analysis/README.md

   ![Math_By_Grade_Updated](Resources/Math_By_Grade_Updated.PNG)

-- This also applies to the reading scores by grade; the output is significantly different because the reading scores are replaced by Nans.
+- This significant change also applies to the reading scores by grade; the output is significantly different because the reading scores are replaced by Nans.

   ![Reading_By_Grade_Updated](Resources/Reading_By_Grade_Updated.PNG)